CalebPecka/bioiSeniorProject/README.md

 In the stool metabolites, indone has a 5 fold increase in patients whose microbiome recovered, but their clinical symptoms did not.
 Indole has been associated with increased levels in ASD urine samples compared to healthy (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6539237/).
 After reinvestigating the plasma metabolites, **indole was not listed in the raw plasma metabolite data.**

+"Indole is absorbed in the gut, thereafter it is oxidized and sulphated in the liver to indoxyl sulphate.
+Indoxyl sulphate may lead to an accumulation of several neurotransmitters in the brain, blocking the efflux transporter in the BBB" (Gevi, F., Zolla, L., Gabriele, S., & Persico, A. M. (2016).
+Urinary metabolomics of young Italian autistic children supports abnormal tryptophan and purine metabolism.
+Molecular autism, 7, 47. https://doi.org/10.1186/s13229-016-0109-5)

 ## Usage:

 ## References